godd0t/notcli/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain DevBlaze's quality
+- Maintain NotCLI's quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible DevBlaze
+- Engage the community in working toward the best possible NotCLI
-- Enable a sustainable system for DevBlaze's maintainers to review contributions
+- Enable a sustainable system for NotCLI's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers: